Pleasant extensions retaining algebraic structure, II: Background on Moore cohomology

 corresponding to some choice of $\g_1,\g_2,\ldots,\g_M$, $\chi_1,\chi_2,\ldots,\chi_M \in \hat{Z}$.
 Then the class $[\psi]$ trivializes under the inclusion of the constant-valued maps $\Sone \into \C(Z)^{K_1}$ if and only if $\psi$ is cohomologous in $\rmH^3(Z,\Sone)$ to a cocycle expressible as above with $\chi_1,\chi_2,\ldots,\chi_M \in K_1^\perp$. \end{lem}

-\textbf{Proof}\quad By a fundamental theorem of Moore (Theorem 5 in~\cite{Moo76(gr-cohomIII)}), and observing that the $3$-cocycle equation holds \emph{strictly} everywhere for the above $\psi$, we may assume that there is some $\k:Z\times Z\to \C(Z)^{K_1}$ such that the equation $\psi = d\k$ holds among elements of $\C(Z)^{K_1}$ \emph{strictly} everywhere on $Z^3$: that is, that
+\textbf{Proof}\quad Observing that the $3$-cocycle equation holds \emph{strictly} everywhere for the above function $\psi$, and using again Theorem 5 in~\cite{Moo76(gr-cohomIII)}, we may assume that there is some $\k:Z\times Z\to \C(Z)^{K_1}$ such that the equation $\psi = d\k$ holds among elements of $\C(Z)^{K_1}$ \emph{strictly} everywhere on $Z^3$: that is, that

 for Haar-a.e. $w\in Z$ for strictly every $(z_1,z_2,z_3)\in Z^3$.
 It follows, in particular, that for every $(z_1,z_2,z_3) \in K_1^3$ the above holds for Haar-a.e. $w$, and hence by Fubini's Theorem we may find some $w \in Z$ for which the above holds for a.e. $(z_1,z_2,z_3)\in K_1^3$: that is, we have successfully restricted the given coboundary equation to the possibly-negligible subset $K_1^3\leq Z^3$.
 However, now for this fixed $w$, using the fact that $z_3K_1 = K_1$, the restricted equation indicates that $\psi|_{K_1\times K_1\times K_1}$ must be an $\Sone$-valued $3$-coboundary on $K_1$.
 This restriction is given explicitly by